Imafrah/Imafrah/README.md

 - 🚀 Currently working on **[Your Project Name]**
 - 📚 Learning **Flutter, Python, AI Agents, and Cloud Data Analytics**
 - 🤝 Open to collaborating on **AI-powered apps & real-time data projects**
-- 📂 All my work is here → [GitHub Repositories](https://github.com/your-username)
+- 📂 All my work is here → [GitHub Repositories](https://github.com/imafrah)
-- 💬 Ask me about **Flutter, Python, Java, Google Cloud, and AI tools**
-- ⚡ Fun fact: *I love mixing creativity with tech*

 ---

 ### 🌐 Connect With Me